ElzaJose/TDK-RDKServiceDocs/Aug_4/UserSettingsPlugin.md

 ## *onPreferredAudioLanguagesChanged*

-This event is triggered when the user's preferred audio language settings are updated.
+This event is triggered whenever the user's preferred audio language settings are updated.
 It notifies the system or application that the preferred audio language has been changed, allowing for adjustments to audio playback to match the user's new preferences.
-This ensures a personalized and seamless audio experience for users.
+This ensures a personalized and seamless audio experience for the user.

 ### Related Functions
-[setPreferredAudioLanguages](#setPreferredAudioLanguages) : This function updates the user's preferred audio language settings, which triggers the `onPreferredAudioLanguagesChanged` event to reflect the change.
+[setPreferredAudioLanguages](#setPreferredAudioLanguages) : This function triggers the event when the user updates their preferred audio language settings.

-[getPreferredAudioLanguages](#getPreferredAudioLanguages) : This function retrieves the current preferred audio language settings, which are monitored for changes that trigger the `onPreferredAudioLanguagesChanged` event.

 ### Parameters